Biao-Gong/markdowntest/README.md

   title={Animate-X: Universal Character Image Animation with Enhanced Motion Representation}, author={Tan, Shuai and Gong, Biao and Wang, Xiang and Zhang, Shiwei and Zheng, Dandan and Zheng, Ruobing and Zheng, Kecheng and Chen, Jingdong and Yang, Ming}, journal={arXiv preprint arXiv:2410.10306}, year={2025}
 }

+@article{Mimir2025,
+  title={Mimir: Improving Video Diffusion Models for Precise Text Understanding}, author={Tan, Shuai and Gong, Biao and Feng, Yutong and Zheng, Kecheng and Zheng, Dandan and Shi, Shuwei and Shen, Yujun and Chen, Jingdong and Yang, Ming}, journal={arXiv preprint arXiv:2412.03085}, year={2025}
+}
 ```